 AdvaCare is a GMP manufacturer of Vitamin C pediatric tablets.

-Vitamin C, which is also known as Ascorbic acid, is a powerful and water-soluble antioxidant to help strengthen blood vessels and body muscles.
+Vitamin C, also known as Ascorbic acid, is a powerful antioxidant.
+Its function is to help strengthen blood vessels and body muscles.
 Since the human body doesnt generate this vitamin, it must be received through food and supplements.
 It is also one of the safest nutrients to take.
 The recommended daily amount by some accounts for vitamin C is 500 milligrams a day.

 Since Vitamin C is not stored in the body, overdose is of little concern.
 Vitamin C is found naturally in such foods as cantaloupe, orange juice, broccoli, red cabbage, and kiwi.
 Deficiency in vitamin C is rare, mainly seen in malnourished adults.
 Symptoms of a vitamin C deficiency include weakness, anemia, bruising, and bleeding.
 The health benefits of Vitamin C are numerous and are as follows:

 Vitamin C helps to reduce stress because it is a nutrient that is sensitive to stress.
 It also helps to prevent the common cold and flu from developing into more serious ailments such as pneumonia and lung infection.
 Vitamin C offers various cardiovascular benefits such as the correlation with a lower chance of stroke.
 It also helps to decrease bad cholesterol.